evilpenguin/NetworkSniffer/README.md

 # NetworkSniffer
 NetworkSniffer will log ALL traffic for any iOS application.
+This includes WKWebView and UIWebView.

 Installation
 ----------